 **Graduate applicants can be either currently enrolled in a regionally accredited U.S. college or university or awaiting notification of admission to such.
-If awaiting admission, you must be accepted for entrance in the fall 2013 term.

 *Freshman/First Year Associate’s Program applicants must report an ACT or SAT Reasoning Test Score.
 Subject tests are not required.

 **Graduate applicants must have taken the GRE and test scores must be reportable by ETS.
 Subject tests are not required.